Anyone Can Create A Zero Waste Home and Save Big by Being Less Trashy

 Conclusion

-I am new to this zero-waste home idea and in no way am I an expert.
-These are some of the tips that work for me.
+I am new to the zero-waste home concept and am not an expert.
+Here are some tips that work for me.
 I am sure I am missing a lot.
 I would love to learn more tips and tricks.
 Please let me know what I may be missing and what works for you.

-I love achieving ever-increasing success towards reaching my zero waste home goals.
-I am enjoying true health, economic and environmental benefits striving to create a zero-waste home.
+I love achieving ever-increasing success towards reaching my zero-waste home goals.
+I am enjoying the health, economic, and environmental benefits, and I strive to create a zero-waste home.

 Great article, Tony – I really relate to your goals, if not to actually attaining them.
 My wife is my favorite person, but she is a challenge in the zero waste space.
 Her dad had a janitorial business when she was a kid, and she is wired to see trash as a profit center.
 She finds joy in filling the can.